Custom Search

 Origin

-The name Sarplaninac, pronounced "shar-pla-nee-natz," It originates from the south-west part of Srbija (southern Kosovo) and the north-west part of Macedonia (Shar Planina, Bistra, Korab, Stogavo, Mavrovo, Jablanica, Pelister and etc.).
+The name Sarplaninac is pronounced "shar-pla-nee-natz."
+It originates from the southwest part of Srbija (southern Kosovo) and the northwest part of Macedonia (Shar Planina, Bistra, Korab, Stogavo, Mavrovo, Jablanica and Pelister, etc.).
 This geographical area was once known as Illyria, the original name given to the breed.
 The region is now called Macedonia, but the dogs worked mainly in the mountains of Shar Planina and were renamed for the range.
 In 1939 the dogs were registered with the FCI under the name Illyrian shepherd dog.
 In 1954 FCI accepted the name change from Illyrian shepherd dog to the name Yugoslav shepherd dog-Sharplaninec.
-After the collapse of Yugoslavia and the Soviet Union, Macedonia requested the name of the dog be changed to recignize both countries, Macedonia and the Serbian side.
+After the collapse of Yugoslavia and the Soviet Union, Macedonia requested the name of the dog be changed to recognize both countries, Macedonia and the Serbian side.
 It was agreed to change the name of the dog to Macedonian-Yugoslav Shepherd Dog - Sharplaninec.
-The Sarplaninac has the honor of being one of only two dogs to be recognized by the Yugoslavian Kennel Club, the official club of their native land.
+The Sarplaninac has the honor of being one of only two dogs to be recognized by the Yugoslavian Kennel Club, the official club of its native land.
 Thought to be older than the Istrian Shepherd (although not as old a breed as the Greek Shepherd Dog or the Turkish Akbash), this reserved guardian exists in sustainable numbers in Albania and Macedonia.
 First recognized as a distinct breed in 1930.
 Although turmoil in Bosnia has reduced this breed's population in its previous heartland, since 1975 successful exports have been carried out to the United States and Canada to control coyotes, and this is where its future security rests.
 It is now gaining recognition as a hard-working, readily able flock guard in those countries.
 Numerous in its homeland, the Sarplaninac is still part of the great flock.
 It is versatile and occasionally works cattle or serves as guard.
-In fact, a military line of Sars was created in Marshall Josip Toto's kennels.
+In fact, a military line of Sars was created in Marshall Josip Tito's kennels.

 Group